 As a result, prices drop when hoarders decide to sell.
 But when they feel like purchasing, new supplies get devoured rapidly, resulting in price escalations.

 What are some of the patterns associated with upticks in gold prices?
-Consumers tend to stock up on this shiny yellow metal during times of inflation, systemic financial concerns, political crises, and war.
+Consumers tend to stock up on this shiny yellow metal during times of inflation, systemic financial concerns, political crises, and war, which can cause noticeable increases in the price of 1 gram of gold in Canada, or anywhere in the world.

 Silver